UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-ewm/overview.md

 ## History

+### Version 1.1.34

+* **Feature Enhancement**: The EWM plugin now supports syncing release and sprint data to Velocity, enabling dot filtering by sprints and releases within the Value Stream Map (VSM).

 ### Version 1.1.32

 * Fixed an issue where invalid date formats were causing errors in date processing due to a change in the EWM API date format.